 Facebook Inc (NASDAQ:FB) Earnings

-* Open the short iron condor two calendar days after earnings
+* Open an iron condor two calendar days after earnings

 * Close the iron condor 7 calendar days after earnings